breakthatbass/D20/README.md

 The first argument is the type of die to roll (e.g. d20) which by default it rolls once.

 The second argument is a number which tells the program the amount of rolls to do if there are more than one roll wanted.

-The third is a modifier which is a number with a '+' or '-' in front of it.
+The third argument is a modifier which is a number with '+' or '-' in front of it.

 ```
 $ python dice.py die